olivechip/flask_blogly/README.md

 # flask_blogly

-This application allows the client to create, edit, and delete users from a local database using Python, Flask, and SQLAlchemy.
+This application allows the client to create, edit, and delete users from a local PostgreSQL database using Python, Flask, and SQLAlchemy.
+Must create a database named "blogly".

 app.py holds all the application imports, requests, and main functions models.py holds the main 'User' database model